RESEARCH STARTER

 A six-week, double-blind, placebo-controlled trial of forty people who had been taking benzodiazepines found that the use of kava significantly reduced withdrawal symptoms and helped maintain control of anxiety.
 This trial involved close medical supervision and a very gradual tapering of benzodiazepine dosages.
 Persons should not discontinue anti-anxiety medications except on the advice of a physician, as withdrawal symptoms can be life-threatening.

 However, when taken with benzodiazepines, Kava can prevent the breakdown of the drug, causing increased sedative effects for a longer period.
-Kava should only be taken with benzodiazepines at the direction of a medical professional.
+Kava should not be taken with benzodiazepines except under close medical supervision.

 Bibliography